Skip to content

-Scribe offers Azure Devops Tasks for embedding evidence collecting and integrity verification to your workflows.
+Scribe offers users of Azure Pipelines to use DevOps Tasks for embedding evidence collection and integrity verification in their workflows.

 Installation